leakagelib API documentation¶

 file_name (str) – Name of the file to load.

-num_pixels (int) – Number of pixels to use in the output image.
+num_pixels (int, optional) – Number of pixels to use in the output image.
+If not provided, the number will be loaded from the file

-target_pixel_size (float or None) – Width of each pixel in arcseconds for the returned image.
-None implies use the source pixel size.
+target_pixel_size (float, optional) – Width of each pixel in arcseconds for the returned image.
+If not provided, the number will be loaded from the file

 hduis (list of int) – HDU indices of the images to load.